 Duo for Windows is a porous, inadequate security control which does not guarantee 2FA has happened to get access to a given Windows computer.
 For this reason, the risks of adding it outweigh the potential benefits–it falsely leads everyone to believe you have adequate security controls in place.
 If Windows 2FA is required there are known possible solutions which may meet the requirement:

-- Azure Virtual Desktop, a cloud-based Windows virtual desktop, can leverage Azure AD Conditional Access to require Duo 2FA or Azure MFA.
+- Azure Virtual Desktop, a cloud-based Windows virtual desktop, can leverage Entra ID Conditional Access to require Duo 2FA or Azure MFA.
 This does not leverage the Duo for Windows component.

-- Windows 365, a cloud-based Windows virtual desktop, can leverage Azure AD Conditional Access to require Duo 2FA or Azure MFA.
+- Windows 365, a cloud-based Windows virtual desktop, can leverage Entra ID Conditional Access to require Duo 2FA or Azure MFA.
 This does not leverage the Duo for Windows component.
 This solution is not currently available due to licensing and other requirements.
 UW-IT is investigating how we can offer Windows 365 and will provide more info as it’s available.